-Comment: This proposal is quite remarkable, in that multistakeholder involvement is entirely absent.
+Comment: The ALAC does not support this recommendation as proposed.
+This proposal is quite remarkable, in that multistakeholder involvement is entirely absent.
 This needs to be substantially revised so that there is multistakeholder involvement and oversight.
-The Terms are the cornerstone of practical and enforceable safeguards.
+The Terms are the cornerstone of practical and enforceable safeguards, and need to reflect the concerns of various stakeholders.

 17. What types of safeguards would be included in the Terms of Use?